Majorcan midwife toad: Distribution

-The species is endemic to Majorca, and is found only in the mountainous regions and gorges of the Serra de Tramuntana.
+The species is endemic to Mallorca, and is found only in the mountainous regions and gorges of the Serra de Tramuntana.
 In this area, the species inhabits streams in limestone caverns, where they hide under boulders and stones.

 Status

 The Majorcan midwife toad was first discovered in 1977 and was described as Baleaphryne muletensis.
 Only later the toad was accounted as a midwife toad.
 This was due to the fact that the species was thought extinct and was described from the fossil record.
 Later the species was 'rediscovered' in 1979 when froglets and young frogs were discovered.
-Currently the species is protected as a Majorcan endemic species, and breeding programs have been started to prevent the extinction of this species.
-The number of wild animals is estimated at around 300 to 700 breeding pairs.
+Currently the species is protected as a Mallorcan endemic species, and breeding programs have been started to prevent the extinction of this species.
+The number of wild animals is estimated at 300 to 700 breeding pairs.
 It was previously housed and bred at the Durrell Wildlife Park, with the goal of releasing into the wild, which was successful.

 Threats

-Alytes muletensis faces several significant threats to its survival, primarily attributed to human-induced factors and the introduction of non-native species.

 Invasive species and predation

-The introduction of the viperine snake (Natrix maura) poses a severe threat to the Alytes muletensis population.
-Predation by this non-native snake has led to a substantial decline in larval populations, with some sites experiencing a staggering 90% reduction.
-Additionally, competition for territory with the introduced Perez's frog (Rana perezi) exacerbates the challenges faced by the Mallorcan midwife toad.
+The viperine snake (Natrix maura) is an invasive species on Mallorca introduced via human activity or from individuals swimming to Mallorca from mainland Europe, though it has likely been present on the island for at least several centuries.
+This snake eats both the tadpoles and adults of A. muletensis, and has led to a decline of up to 90% in some midwife toad tadpole populations.
+Another species introduced to Mallorca in antiquity (~2,000 years ago) is the Perez's frog (Rana perezi), which also eats both tadpole and adult midwife toads and competes with the toad for resources.

 Human activities and habitat alteration

-The rapid development of tourism and human settlements in Mallorca has contributed to habitat degradation for Alytes muletensis.
-The increased demand for water resources, including damming and canalization of streams, poses a direct threat to the species.
-Moreover, high human pressure on karstic creeks for recreational purposes creates the potential for the spread of disease agents, endangering the Mallorcan midwife toad.
+The midwife toad lives exclusively in the streams of limestone ravines in the Serra de Tramuntana on the northwestern side of Mallorca.
+Any human alterations (i.e., dams, canals) which change water levels or quality of these streams affect the toad's ability to find suitable habitat.
+Human recreational activities in the toad's habitat (e.g., hiking) could also introduce diseases to Mallorcan midwife toad populations.

 Disease introduction and lack of habitat maintenance

-Chytridiomycosis, a disease introduced through captive-bred individuals of Alytes muletensis, remains a major threat to the species.
-Although the prevalence of Batrachochytrium dendrobatidis (Bd) reportedly declined between the 2008 and 2020 IUCN assessments, captive-bred individuals are still being released, posing the risk of introducing new diseases to wild subpopulations.
-Newly created breeding habitats reportedly suffer from poor maintenance.
+In 1991, a highly-contagious fungal disease, chytridiomycosis, was introduced to the population via reintroduction of captive-bred individuals that had been in contact with infected captive Cape platanna (Xenopus gilli) individuals.
+The fungus which causes this disease, Batrachochytrium dendrobatidis, declined after 2008, and as of 2015, B. dendrobatidis was reported to be extirpated from the island following aggressive treatment of infected ponds with itraconazole fungicide.
+Several new habitat sites have been constructed for the midwife toad, although these are reportedly poorly maintained, and subpopulations reported in these new habitats are unlikely to survive long-term without intervention.